Italy Take Doubles To Edge USA In Davis Cup Quarter-final - UrduPoint

 "I'm really proud of my team and of this crowd," said captain Filippo Volandri.

 "No doubt that was a tough day." he said.
 "No doubt that they were the better team today."
 "Their doubles, they played phenomenally well.
 They're a great team."
-On Saturday, Italy, whose only Davis Cup title came back in 1976, will face 2019 runners-up Canada or three-time winners Germany, who were meeting in the last quarter-final later on Thursday.
+On Saturday, Italy, whose only Davis Cup title came back in 1976, will face 2019 runners-up Canada or three-time winners Germany.

 Struff has now defeated the Canadian six times in nine meetings and on Thursday survived an 18-ace barrage from the left-hander.

-Later, Felix Auger-Aliassime, the highest-ranked player in Malaga at six in the world, will seek to level the quarter-final when he faces Oscar Otte, Germany's 65th-ranked player.
+Later, Felix Auger-Aliassime, the highest-ranked man in Malaga at six in the world, levelled the quarter-final with a 7-6 (7/1), 6-4 win over Oscar Otte, Germany's 65th-ranked player.

+Auger-Aliassime unleashed 15 aces and 21 winners, converting the only break of the contest in the seventh game of the second set.

+The tie will be decided in the doubles when Kevin Krawietz and Tim Puetz face Shapovalov and Vasek Pospisil.

+Krawietz and Puetz won the decisive doubles in the qualifying round earlier this year as Germany defeated France, Belgium and Australia.

-On Friday, two-time champions Croatia against Australia, who have won the Davis Cup on 28 occasions, in the first semi-final.
+On Friday, two-time champions Croatia face Australia, who have won the Davis Cup on 28 occasions, in the first semi-final.